robertbrockie/pr-generator/README.md

 # Slackyify Github Pull Requests

+A Chrome Extension to aid in notifying you team that new Github pull requests that are about to be deployed via Slack.

 So, you have a PR that you want to get into production.
 After a long arduous code review your code is approved and about to go live.
 Now you need to warn your team on Slack.
 You go to your proper channel and craft a beautiful message about the code that is about to go live and even link the URL to your pull